Nicola Larini: Early career

 Born in Lido di Camaiore, Tuscany, Larini began car racing in Formula Italia in 1983, then moved up to Formula Abarth in 1984, placing third overall.
 He also started in Italian Formula Three the same season.
-In 1986 he won the title for Coloni in a Dallara, and briefly drove for the same team in Formula 3000 the following year.
+In 1986, he won the title for Coloni in a Dallara, and briefly drove for the same team in Formula 3000 the following year.

 Formula One

 Larini's rapid ascendancy in motorsport continued when Coloni entered the final two European rounds of the 1987 Formula One season.
 Larini failed to qualify for the Italian Grand Prix, but got into the Spanish Grand Prix, only to retire early on.

-For the 1988 season he was signed by the Osella Formula One team, and drew good notices for his valiant performances in the hugely uncompetitive car, with a best result of 9th in the Monaco Grand Prix.
+For the 1988 season, Larini was signed by the Osella Formula One team, and drew good notices for his valiant performances in the hugely uncompetitive car, with a best result of 9th in the Monaco Grand Prix.
 He would continue with Osella in the 1989 season, their much-improved car suffering from the lottery of pre-qualifying.
 However, Larini continued to shine, running 6th at the San Marino Grand Prix until a hub failure, and running third at the Canadian Grand Prix until an electrical failure.
-He would also qualify 10th for the Japanese Grand Prix.
+He would also qualify tenth for the Japanese Grand Prix.

 The 1990 Formula One season saw a move up the grid to the Ligier team, but the well-funded French team were at a creative dead-end and the car was a distinct midfielder.
 A brace of seventh places were Larini's best results in a low-key year, although he easily outshone Philippe Alliot in the other Ligier.

 Larini then moved to the new Modena team for the 1991 season, once again having to face pre-qualifying.
 He got through in the opening round, the United States Grand Prix, and held on for seventh place, but the team would develop acute financial difficulties, and were unable to progress.
 As a result, Larini would only qualify for four more races.

-For the 1992 season, he was out of luck for a Grand Prix drive, but was signed by Ferrari to develop their active suspension system.
+For the 1992 season, Larini was out of luck for a Grand Prix drive, but was signed by Ferrari to develop their active suspension system.
 Larini kept his racing instincts sharp by winning the Italian Touring Car Championship for Alfa Romeo, and was called up to the Ferrari Formula One team for the end of the year, replacing Ivan Capelli to race-test the active suspension car.
 He made a fair impression, but started both races from the back of the grid for technical reasons.
 However, 1993 saw more Ferrari testing and touring cars, this time taking the Deutsche Tourenwagen Meisterschaft title in Germany for Alfa Romeo.